LibreOffice 7.5 Help

 In a text format database, data is stored in an unformatted ASCII file, where each record comprises a row.
 The data fields are divided by separators.
 Text in the data fields is divided by quotation marks.

 Enter the path to the text file or files.
 If you just want one text file, you can use any extension of the file name.
-If you enter a folder name, the text files in that folder must have the extension *.csv to be recognised as files of the text database.
+If you enter a folder name, the text files in that folder must have the extension *.csv to be recognized as files of the text database.

-Click to open a file selection dialogue box.
+Click to open a file selection dialog.